 Environmental Science is the study of the biological, chemical, physical and social science principles that govern the structure and functioning of the natural world.
-Through the study of environmental science the student develops an understanding of their own life and an appreciation for their multifaceted role in the natural world.
+Through the study of environmental science the student develops an understanding and appreciation for their multifaceted role in the natural world.